 Although the I School’s Master of Information Management and Systems (MIMS) program does not designate specializations or degree tracks, many of our MIMS students follow similar career paths.
-You will find our alumni working in human computer interaction (HCI) and usability testing, product or project management, document engineering, technical or management consulting, web services, information architecture, database management and design, mobile software development, and library and information services.
-HCI and product/project management continue to attract the most students, followed by management consulting and document engineering.
+You will find our alumni working in human computer interaction (HCI) and usability testing, product or project management, technical or management consulting, web services, information architecture, database management and design, mobile software development, and information services.

 The private sector draws the greatest number of I School graduates — 75 to 85 percent depending on the class.
-Recent private sector employers include Yahoo!, eBay, Google, Microsoft, Oracle, SAP, and Hewlett Packard.
+Recent private sector employers include Twitter, Apple, Google, Microsoft, Oracle, SAP, and SalesForce.
 Public sector employers include UC Berkeley, UC San Francisco, the UC Office of the President, the US Coast Guard, Lawrence Berkeley Lab, the Library of Congress, and public libraries across the country.

 MIMS Career Placement Survey

 I School MIMS graduates have been extremely successful in their job searches.
 These students have accepted full-time positions in academia, government, non-profit and the private sectors.